 For information & contact regarding Tregrehan Garden, push the Garden icon or go to www.tregrehangarden.uk

 Tregrehan has been home to the Carlyon family since 1565.
 Jovey Carlyon’s passion for trees during the late 19th century is evident in the towering specimens seen today.
 Beneath this canopy Gillian Carlyon’s (1924-1987) renowned collection of camellias flourish.
-In quiet rebellion against this promiscuous genus, the botanical collection of the current ‘gardener’ (encumbered with the same passion as his forebears) requires an appreciation of the diversity of the world’s flora.
-At its floral peak in the spring, the 20 acre garden and magnificent green-house (circa 1846)
+In quiet rebellion against this promiscuous genus, the botanical collection of the current gardener, Tom Hudson, recognises the fragility of the world’s diverse flora.
+At its floral peak in the spring, the 20 acre garden and magnificent green-house (circa 1846) is open to the public

 see Tregrehan Garden and Cottages facebook page for garden events and updates